Burke & Wills Web

 on the next tree the date, 26 Jan 1862.

-Monday, 27 January
+Monday, 27 January 1862 [Camp 15U/Camp 39, Norman River].

 Moved up to 39th tree; I had intended going as far us the 38th tree, but a very late start frustrated that purpose.
 I hobbled many of the horses here.
 The ground in many places is boggy; but in general it is much firmer from the rains, than when we came down.

-Tuesday, 28 January
+Tuesday, 28 January 1862 [Camp 16U/Camp 38, Norman River].

-Went to 38th tree, an I immediately upon our arrival there saw the fresh tracks of a horse.
+Went to 38th tree, and immediately upon our arrival there saw the fresh tracks of a horse.
 Two men went, after dinner, to look for him; but although the fresh tracks of to-day were seen, the horse was not seen.
 During the night I heard a great noise among the horses, which I believed to be caused by the advent of the missing one.

-Wednesday, 29 January
+Wednesday, 29 January 1862 [Camp 17U].

-The horses were much scattered this morning, and were not all found until near eleven am; but among one mob was, to our joy, the horse we had left here on the 15th of November.
-After dinner we moved on to about eight miles higher up the river or (anabranch?).
+The horses were much scattered this morning, and were not all found until near 11 a.m.; but among one mob was, to our joy, the horse we had left here on the 15th of November.
+After dinner we moved on to about 8 miles higher up the river or (anabranch?).
 Some soup which we made with the sausages cut up fine on Monday - and this was the only way wo could soften them at all - made many of us sick, me especially, and they were all thrown away.
 We had previously been obliged to throw away all the dried turtle, as it was damaged.

-Thursday, 30 January
+Thursday, 30 January 1862 [Camp 18U].

-We got an excellent start, and arrived at the 37th tree at ten am.
-Within two miles of it we saw the tracks of the horses left here, and Mr Houghton and Jemmy Cargara turned off to look for them, but shortly after our arrival Coreen Jemmy and Jingle, who had gone up the other side, fetched two of them into camp.
+We got an excellent start, and arrived at the 37th tree at 10 a.m.
+Within 2 miles of it we saw the tracks of the horses left here, and Mr Houghton and Jemmy Cargara turned off to look for them, but shortly after our arrival Coreen Jemmy and Jingle, who had gone up the other side, fetched two of them into camp.
 Rodney, to my great joy, found my favourite compass, which had been forgotten here.
 After dinner Coreen Jemmy and Jingle went out again to look after the other two horses.
-They returned at four pm, and reported they had tracked them up the river on our old track.
+They returned at 4 p.m., and reported they had tracked them up the river on our old track.
 The tracks appeared to have been made just after the rain which fell on the morning of the 24th of January.
 I will follow them as far as the Springs, although I wished to leave this river here, and start for Mr Gregory's 4th October camp.
 Should we not fall in with Burke's tracks betwixt the Springs and Gregory's 4th October camp, I must try for the Lynd.
 If we fail there, I do not know what more can be done.

-Friday, 31 January
+Friday, 31 January 1862 [Camp 19U/Camp 36, Norman River].

-Moved up to the 36th camp, Jingle and Coreen Jemmy, who went on in front to track the two missing horses, found that the tracks that they had seen yesterday must have been those of the two already recovored, for they now saw on their way from this camp to the Springs the tracks of' the other two, of so old a date as to lead them to think they were made when we had the great storm of the 6th and 7th December on the Albert River.
+Moved up to the 36th camp, Jingle and Coreen Jemmy, who went on in front to track the two missing horses, found that the tracks that they had seen yesterday must have been those of the two already recovored, for they now saw on their way from this camp to the Springs the tracks of the other two, of so old a date as to lead them to think they were made when we had the great storm of the 6th and 7th December on the Albert River.
 They noticed that the horses were travelling side by side.
 They are probably at the stations ere this, and may possibly pick up the mare at Grateful Creek, and likewise Nanny, on their road.
 I expect them to go straight on to Albinia Downs.
 I now, therefore, resolved to leave this for Gregory's 4th October camp.
 I have marked a tree here with the date upon which we arrived first - viz., 10th November 1861, and the day we leave it, 1st February 1862.

 ------------------------

-© Dave Phoenix, 2010
+© 2020, Dave Phoenix